 We also include provisions for extension fees.
 If a borrower needs more time to complete a project, they can pay a fee to extend the loan.
 This not only compensates our investors for the additional time their capital is deployed, but it also incentivizes the borrower to finish the project as quickly as possible.
 This combination of a relatively short term and the potential for extension fees creates a powerful incentive for borrowers to perform, which ultimately benefits our investors through monthly distributions and the rapid recycling of capital into new loans.

-This four-step process—conservative valuation, a significant LTV buffer, thorough borrower vetting, and protective loan structuring—is how we protect your capital and generate the consistent, high-yield returns our Income fund is known for.
-It’s a disciplined, repeatable process that has allowed us to achieve an 18.36% annualized return to our LPs in the first year of Harvey Capital Funding I LP, all with zero principal losses.
+This four-step process—conservative valuation, a significant LTV buffer, thorough borrower vetting, and protective loan structuring—is how we protect your capital and generate the consistent returns this strategy is known for.
+It’s a disciplined, repeatable process that has delivered strong returns to our investors, all with zero principal losses.